Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Limitations:

-• Less accurate than GPT-4o on complex tasks
+• Less accurate than GPT-4o on complex, nuanced tasks.

-Real-world example: Analyze competitor websites by uploading screenshots and getting detailed breakdowns of design elements, copy, and user experience.
+Real-world example: Analyze competitor websites by uploading screenshots and getting breakdowns of design and copy.

 3. CLIP by OpenAI (Best for Search)

-What it does: Connects images and text for powerful search capabilities.
+What it does: Connects images and text for powerful search and retrieval.

 Perfect for beginners who want to: